hackoregon/postgis-geocoder-test/README.md

 # postgis-geocoder-test
-Build / test a PostGIS geocoder for the state of Oregon
+A PostGIS geocoder for the city of Portland, including Washington and Clackamas county suburban areas.